 After watering, Air Plants should be given enough light and air circulation to dry in four hours or less.
 Do not keep the plant constantly wet or moist.

 Temperature: Keep your Air Plant in warm conditions.
-They thrive in a temperature range of 50-90 degrees.
+Most species thrive in a temperature range of 50-90 degrees Fahrenheit.

 Grooming: It's normal for Air Plants to grow new leaves.
 Groom your Air Plant by removing dead or dried leaves.
 If the tips have dried out, you can cut the dried area off.
 Keep your Air Plant looking fresh with a monthly grooming.